tradex-app/TradeX-chart/src/docs/src/content/docs/guides/recipes/save-restore-chart-state.md

 description: Save and restore chart state across sessions
 ---

-# Save & Restore Chart State

-Persist chart configuration and state across browser sessions.
+Persist chart configuration and restore it across sessions.

 ## Save State to LocalStorage